 The following year, the playwright Rob Drummond, was commissioned to write The Edinburgh Passion, a radical contemporary version of the story set in a newly independent Scotland, which was acclaimed by critics and audiences.
 In 2015, the production was On The Edge, exploring the story from the perspective of characters on the fringes of the story, with a particular emphasis on the women, mentioned in the Gospels but rarely given a voice.

 2017 brought a return to a traditional large-scale passion play with a script by Kamala Santos performed in traditional costume on a stunningly bright day.
 In 2018, the cast devised their own script, working with the director in rehearsals to tell the stories of their characters.

 We did not stage a production in 2019, and in 2020 and 2021 live productions were postponed due to coronavirus.
 However, 2021’s play, ’Saturday’ was redeveloped as an audio play and made available online.
-In 2022, we returned to the fast paced version of the story, ‘Hope Rises’ that we had produced in 2018 and that was also performed inside as part of the Sacred Arts Festival in the Edinburgh Festival Fringe.
+In 2022, we returned to the fast-paced version of the story, ‘Hope Rises’ that we had produced in 2018 and that was also performed inside as part of the Sacred Arts Festival in the Edinburgh Festival Fringe.
 In 2023 we chose to perform ”The Life of Jesus Christ” by Peter Hutley, adding some interesting twists to our 2017 version and integrating BSL interpretation.